 Islamic State operatives were less active in areas to the northwest and southeast of the Damascus region, though were not invisible.
 They did open a new Islamic court in Western al-Qalamoun and a new military training camp in Serghaya District near the Lebanese border.
-In al-Lajat region the Islamic State opened a new firing range training camp, started working on vehicle maintenance for "[The Islamic State's] international media campaign run out of Wilayat Dimashq is becoming more important."
+In al-Lajat region the Islamic State opened a new firing range training camp, started working on vehicle maintenance for residents, and did construction work in rural areas.

+"[The Islamic State's] international media campaign run out of Wilayat Dimashq is becoming more important."